deliveryconf/deliveryconf-web/content/format-guide.md

 - There are two staff members required for each session, one facilator and one runner.
 The facilitator should be the same person who introduced the speaker.
 - When the talk is over, the facilator invites people in the audience who would like to participate in the discussion to come forward and form a circle.
 - Each room will have 2 hand held microphones.
-The facilator should hold on to one of them, and the other should be handed to people who want to speak by the runner.
+The facilator should hold on to one of them, and the runner holds the other.
+- When someone wants to speak, the runner holds the microphone up to their mouth so that they can.
+Do not hand the microphone over.
+Most people don't know how to hold one properly, and you might have to wrestle them to get it back.
 - When the session is over, the facilator should do a short "thank you" wrap up so that the recording doesn't end ubruptly.

 Keep in mind: